Your Guide To Buying A Property in Steamboat Springs, CO

 Step 2.
 For first time buyers: Look at rent vs. buy to decide if there are enough benefits to YOU to buy.
 Look at your goals, timetables, and desired lifestyle.

 Step 3.
 Have your agent do an in-depth “needs analysis” for you.
 By specifically writing down your wants, needs, goals, timetable, etc., all parties will be more focused.

 Step 4.
 Get financially pre-qualified and/or pre-approved.
-This will help you save time, energy, effort and money in the home buying process, and if you are competing with another offer, give you a competitive advantage.
+This will help you save time, energy, effort, and money in the home buying process, and if you are competing with another offer, it gives you a competitive advantage.

 Six Truths About Today's Marketplace That Will Help Any Buyer Be More Realistic

-1. There is no perfect house......when you find a house/property consistent with your top few priorities - consider writing an offer.
-Seldom does a buyer find a property that has over 85% of what they want/need.
+1. There is no perfect house.
+When you find a house/property consistent with your top few priorities - consider writing an offer.
+Seldom does a buyer find a property that has over 85% of what they want or need.

 2. Popular properties priced right go quickly.

-4. The home buying process is complex, so consider using professional service providers such as the most experienced real estate agent, attorney, inspector, etc.
+4. The home buying process is complicated, so consider using professional service providers such as the most experienced real estate agent, attorney, inspector, etc.

 5. If value and price are important to you, have an appraisal or Comparative Market Analysis (CMA) done on the property BEFORE buying it.
 To make sure the property has value, I will conduct a CMA for you before writing an offer.